Professions and Occupations

 Nothing in this subchapter shall prohibit:

 (1) A licensed cosmetologist from performing services as an aesthetician;

 (2) Persons authorized by the laws of this State to practice medicine and surgery, dentistry, chiropractic or similar professions, including registered nurses, licensed practical nurses, nurses’ aides, physical therapists and physical therapy assistants from acting within the scope of their profession or occupation.67 Del.
 Laws, c.
 299, § 1; 69 Del.
 Laws, c.
 178, § 1; 73 Del.
 Laws, c.
 158, § 32; 77 Del.
 Laws, c.
 65, § 1;

-(2) Completed a course of study of not less than 600 hours in the principles pertaining to the practice of aesthetics; or completed 1200 hours in an apprenticeship to a licensed aesthetician, with the total number of hours worked per day not to exceed 10, nor to exceed 40 per week.
-An apprenticeship must be completed within 2 years;
+(2) Completed a course of study of not less than 600 hours in the principles pertaining to the practice of aesthetics; or completed 1200 hours in an apprenticeship to a licensed aesthetician, with the total number of hours worked per day not to exceed 10, nor to exceed 40 per week, excluding make-up hours.
+An apprenticeship must be completed within 2 years.

 (7) Shall not have been the recipient of any administrative penalties regarding that person’s licensed practice, including but not limited to fines, formal reprimands, license suspensions or revocation (except for license revocations for nonpayment of license renewal fees), probationary limitations, and/or have not entered into any “agreements” which contain conditions placed by a Board on that person’s professional conduct and practice, including any voluntary surrender of a license.
 The Board may, after a hearing, determine whether such administrative penalty is grounds to deny licensure.

 (8) Shall not have any disciplinary proceedings or unresolved complaints pending against that person in any jurisdiction where the applicant previously has been, or currently is, licensed to practice aesthetics.